MUSoftwareEngineering/tasztm/instructions.md

 ```
 (in wsl) before running Augur.

 Augur should now install just like on a Unix system.
-Make sure when it asks you if you'd like to create a database to select option 2, which will use the database you created earlier.
+Make sure when it asks you if you'd like to create a database to select option 2, which will let you use the database you created earlier.

 ### Potential (Likely) Issues
 Once everything is done, the frontend will likely not work immediately.
 This is because the default server address is set to 0.0.0.0, which scares and confuses windows.
 Go on over to augur.config.json in the Augur root directory.
 Find the key "Server" and set its "host" value to "localhost".
 Now in your python virtual environment (within WSL), in the Augur directory, run ```make rebuild``` to update this setting.
 Run the front and backends after this, and you should have a working Augur installation on Windows!